-The North Central School IPM Working Group works to increase IPM adoption in schools in the North-Central region since 2008.
+The North Central School IPM Working Group has worked to increase IPM adoption in schools in the North-Central region since 2008.
 Find out who the working group members are and what we currently work on.
-Members are Integrated Pest Management professionals, scientists, researchers and experts from land grant university IPM programs, government, private industry, and nonprofit representatives.
+Members include Integrated Pest Management professionals, scientists, researchers and experts from land grant university IPM programs, government, private industry, and nonprofit representatives.

-A school IPM signature project Stop School Pests is a free training course designed for all staff in schools that are part of improving environmental health in schools through the effective and safe management of pests.
+One of School IPM 2020’s signature projects, Stop School Pests is a free training course designed for all staff in schools who are a part of improving environmental health for students through the effective and safe management of pests.
 IPM is a team effort and it is important that everyone working in schools knows they play a role in the process.
 Only by working together can IPM programs reach their full potential!